ylatuya/cerbero-docs/start.md

 If you want to make changes to the installed files after install, you can implement a method called `post_install`.
 The default implementation is to do nothing.

+## Fetching and Extraction <a id="fetch-extract"></a>

+For this entire section, it will be assumed that your Cerbero home is set to `~/cerbero`.
+You can change this value by adding `home_dir = '/some/path/to/dir'` to `~/.cerbero/cerbero.cbc`.

+#### Fetch

+If `stype` is `TARBALL`, either `wget` or `curl` is used to download the specified URL.
+If `stype` is `GIT`, `git` is used to fetch all the specified `remotes` and then the tree-ish specified in `commit` is checked out.
+All this is stored in `~/cerbero/sources/local`.
+The contents of this directory are shared between all architectures and configurations since it contains unmodified sources downloaded from remote servers.

+#### Extract

+The next step is to extract and patch these sources in a recipe-specific subdir inside a configuration-specific directory.
+This can be, for instance, `~/cerbero/sources/windows_x86/json-glib-1.0.4`.
+This same directory is later used for `configure`, `compile`, etc.

+All this is done as part of the `fetch` and `extract` methods in the corresponding class in `cerbero/build/source.py`.

+## Building and Logging <a id="building-logging"></a>

+The standard build steps every project goes through are:

+### `configure`

+For Autotools this might involve running `autoreconf` (if `self.autoreconf = True`), followed by running `./configure` (or the value of `config_sh`).

+For Meson, this means running `meson` which will generate the `build.ninja` file to actually build the project.

+### `compile`

+For Autotools this runs `make` (with or without a jobs `-j` argument depending on the configuration)

+For Meson this runs `ninja` (or `ninja-build`)

+### `install`

+For Autotools this runs `make install` with the `DESTDIR` environment variable set.

+For Meson this runs `ninja install` with the `DESTDIR` environment variable set.

+In both cases, the `DESTDIR` env variable points to a configuration-specific directory inside the Cerbero home dir.
+This can be, for instance, `~/cerbero/dist/windows_x86` or `~/cerbero/dist/linux_x86_64`, and so on.

+### `post_install`

+By default, this method does nothing at all.
+If you wish to manipulate the installed files, you can implement it in your recipe.

+### `gen_library_file`

+On Windows, an extra step is run after `post_install`.
+This step generates import libraries.

+When `btype` is `MESON` and the toolchain used is MSVC, this step creates `.dll.a` import libraries that are used by the MinGW toolchain for linking to the generated DLLs.

+When `btype` is anything else, this step creates `.lib` import libraries that are needed by the MSVC toolchain for linking to the generated DLLs.

+Note: MinGW can consume MSVC-style `.lib` import libraries too, but it is sometimes unable to resolve variables defined in them, so we always generate `.dll.a` import libraries since those don't have this problem.

+### Logging